Last updated:

 Christ Church College

 As you paddle along the River Thames, you’ll be treated to breathtaking views of Christ Church College, one of Oxford’s oldest and most iconic buildings.
-The college’s stunning architecture, including Tom Tower and the Great Quadrangle, serves as a beautiful backdrop for your SUP journey.

 Alice in Wonderland inspiration

 While paddling through Christ Church Meadow, you’ll also be immersed in the world of Lewis Carroll’s Alice in Wonderland.
 The meadow and its surroundings are said to have inspired the famous author as he was a mathematics lecturer at Christ Church College.
-Keep an eye out for features such as the whispering willows and enchanting gardens that may have sparked the imaginative world of Alice.

 The River Thames – Port Meadow